CNN Editor Resigns After History of Antisemitism Resurfaces | Breitbart

 — Arthur Schwartz (@ArthurSchwartz) July 25, 2019

 It remains to be seen if CNN will be honest with its audience about this matter and any internal investigations into it.
 CNN has a history of covering up resignations of people involved in scandals in its organization.
-In 2017, three senior CNN officials resigned amid a fake news story on the Russia probe–and CNN has still not answered a series of questions about the matter and has not published, as is tthe ethical standard for organizations purporting to publish news content, its findings of the internal investigation into the publication of that fake news.
+In 2017, three senior CNN officials resigned amid a fake news story on the Russia probe–and CNN has still not answered a series of questions about the matter and has not published, as is the ethical standard for organizations purporting to publish news content, its findings of the internal investigation into the publication of that fake news.

 The CNN staff has also not answered whether such reviews, if done, will be in the interest of journalistic integrity made public for CNN’s audience to see.